 If the treating physician expects the recommended hospitalization to exceed 14 days, excluding inpatient comprehensive rehabilitation services and employment supports for brain injury, the VR counselor consults with the VR Manager and then consults with the state office program specialist for physical disabilities to ensure that the proposed treatment or surgery is an appropriate physical restoration service within the scope of VR services.
 VR Manager approval is required prior to authorizing hospitalization that will exceed 14 days.

-When a customer requires hospitalization beyond the length of time to which VR originally agreed and VR payment will not continue, the VR counselor notifies the customer of the change in writing and refers the customer to other resources or supports for continued hospitalization.
+When a customer requires hospitalization beyond the length of time to which VR originally agreed and VR payment will not continue, the VR counselor drafts the written notification and sends it to the VR Manager for approval.
+The VR counselor sends the approved written notification to: the customer;

-VR Manager approval of written notification of the change in payment authorization must be provided to:

-the customer;

 the hospital;